rkitover/windows-dev-guide/README.md

 `alias ri`.
 It allows globs, e.g. to see aliases starting with `s` do `alias s*`.

-You can get help text for any cmdlet via its long name or alias with `help`.
-To use `less` instead of the default pager, do e.g.: `help gci | less`.
+You can get help text for any cmdlet via its long name or alias with `help -d

-The profile above overrides `help` to add `-detailed` and pipe to less.
+<cmdlet>`.
+To use `less` instead of the default pager, do e.g.: `help -d gci |
+less`.

 For the `git` man pages, do `git help <command>` to open the man page in your browser, e.g. `git help config`.